xnox/shim-review/ISSUE_TEMPLATE.md

 sb patches) to verify next component.

 ###### What kernel are you using?
 Which patches does it includes to enforce Secure Boot?
 linux, various versions.
-They include lockdown pathces & ACPI patches, lockdown is enforced when booted with SecureBoot, config enforces kernel module signatures under lockdown.
+They include lockdown patches & ACPI patches, lockdown is enforced when booted with SecureBoot, config enforces kernel module signatures under lockdown.

 ###### What changes were made since your SHIM was last signed?
-All patches dropped, as they were mrged upstream
+All patches dropped, as they were merged upstream

- - out of MokListRT mirror size considerations, we have stop using shim ephemeral signing certificate.
+ - out of MokListRT mirror size considerations, we have stopped using shim's ephemeral signing certificate.
 And instead we use our signing cert issued by our CA to sign fb.efi & mm.efi like most other distros do.
 This also now makes our shim builds reproducible like everyone else.

  - Above means that our unsigned shim/fb/mm are now produced in a custom upload tarball during the build, and are no longer in the